 “sinews split/and the bone-lappings burst”(816-817)

-was Grendel eventually defeated.
+did Beowulf eventually defeat Grendel.
 His arm became a trophy for all of Heorot to see:

 “the hero displayed high up near the roof: the whole of Grendel’s shoulder and arm”(833-835).

 Another celebration followed, but of course, something had to be done about it.
-The death of Grendel was avenged by his mother.
+His mother avenged the death of Grendel.

 “Now his mother/had sallied forth on a savage journey/grief-racked and ravenous, desperate for revenge”(1276-1278).

 The similarities between the motivating powers of death change when we examine the life of Anakin Skywalker.
 It was the death of Anakin’s mother that caused him great pain that had to be avenged.
 He trained for ten years within the Jedi Order.
-Halfway through the film, Star Wars, Episode II: Attack of the Clones (paid link), he dreams of his mother being harmed.
-He returns to his home planet against everyone’s wishes and receives information from her husband that she has been kidnapped by Tusken Raiders.
-He goes to find the tribe that kidnapped her and ends up slaughtering the entire tribe for kidnapping and enslaving his mother.
+Halfway through the film Star Wars, Episode II: Attack of the Clones (paid link), he dreams of his mother being harmed.
+He returns to his home planet against everyone’s wishes and receives information from her husband that Tusken Raiders have kidnaped her.
+He finds the tribe that kidnapped her and slaughtered the entire tribe for kidnapping and enslaving his mother.